Home / Attractions / London Eye Deals

 Cheap ticket offers and more

-Save time & money with our round-up of cheap ticket options and Promotional Vouchers for the London Eye running during 2025;
+Save time & money with our round-up of cheap ticket options for 2026 plus Promotional Vouchers for the London Eye running;

 1. London Eye Tickets for £29pp, (save up to £10pp & guarantee entry)

 Take advantage of discounted tickets to the London Eye when you book online with tickets priced from just £29pp.
-Built to commemorate the turning of the millennium 25 years ago, the London Eye remains a popular visitor attraction to this day so worth booking in advance to not only guarantee entry but can also secure you savings of up to £10pp off standard entry prices.
-There are a range of ticket options available including Fast Track options that allow you to bypass the bulk of the queues via a separate Fastrack entrance.
+Built to commemorate the turning of the millennium, the London Eye remains a popular visitor attraction to this day so worth booking in advance to not only guarantee entry but can also secure you savings of up to £10pp off standard entry prices.
+Tickets purchased online also allow you to reschedule your visit up to 1-hour before your visit at no additional cost should your plans change.

 TO BOOK TICKETS GO TO London Eye Tickets from £29pp – guarantee entry & save up to £10pp off standard price entry.